 The Community Safety Partnership Plan sets out the priorities that the Partnership will tackle over the next year.
 These priorities are based on a Strategic Assessment which are carried out each year.
 The priorities that the CSP have agreed to tackle this year are:

 - Safeguarding Vulnerable People - including mental health, child sexual exploitation, modern slavery and human trafficking, substance misuse, homelessness, fraud and scams and youth diversion.

 - Violent crime

 - Domestic Abuse

 - Anti-social behaviour including environmental crime

 - Members of the public can also continue to report incidents of anti-social behaviour through the Community Trigger and further details about this are available by following the link.

 The Partnership Plan contains information about how the Community Safety Partnership will reduce crime in the priority areas and a wide range of campaigns, actions and projects.
-A copy of the Partnership Plan can be downloaded from www.tmcommunitysafety.org.uk.
+Further details about the Partnership and the Partnership Plan can be found at www.tmcommunitysafety.org.uk.

 The role of the Borough Council in the CSP